 How and why did you choose to attend WPI?

 I actually earned a full tuition scholarship through my participation in the FIRST robotics program.
 I was planning to attend another university in the fall to study electrical engineering, but when I was awarded the WPI scholarship, I immediately turned my attention to Worcester.
-I would say that I was most attracted to WPI’s project based curriculum, the Global Perspective Program and the quarter system.
+I would say that I was most attracted to WPI’s project based curriculum, the Global Projects Program and the quarter system.